Article • 27 min read

 8. Thank them

-Simply thanking an angry customer for bringing the issue to your attention can help you build rapport with them.
+Simply thanking an angry customer for bringing the issue to your attention—either through a personal message or thank you note—can help you build rapport with them.
 This makes the customer feel that they are a valuable part of your business and can help improve issues that you may not have otherwise known existed.

 A few other examples of when to say thank you are: